Tom-PIT/Connected.Docs/en/Logistics/Documents/InterWarehouse.md

 6. Click **Save** on the top-left corner to save the transfer document.
 7. When the physical transfer is completed at the destination warehouse, open the draft and click **Publish** to confirm the stock movement.

 A newly created inter warehouse document appears in **Drafts**.
-Once published, it moves to **Committed** and stock is transferred immediately.
+Once published, it moves to **Committed** and stock is transferred immediately.---

----

 ## Notes

 Each document includes a **Notes** section where you can enter any comments or additional information related to the transaction.
 Notes are saved together with the document and remain visible both in draft and committed versions.

----

 ## Menu